 Once again, this generalized description means that in the course of a dispute over the legal validity of an electronic signature, a court will look to the totality of the circumstances surrounding the signatures acquisition.
 Meaning, you really should consult with a lawyer knowledgeable in this area, in order to create a circumstance in which the signature is sure to be legally binding.

 Courts have ruled that a wide variety of documents may be interpreted as having a legally binding e-signature: documents sent via email, documents signed with an electronic pen device, the acknowledgement and acceptance of an End-User License Agreement (EULA), or by signing a document electronically online.
 A great additional resource for e-signatures can be found at FTC.gov.

 The Government’s rationale for legalizing e-signatures

 According to a research project done at Duke University, there are three main reasons behind why the government legalized e-signatures:

 - E-sign allows Americans to use and sign legally binding contracts on-line,

 - E-sign increases business efficiency by speeding up the contract process, and

-- E-sign strengthens consumer protection.
-As it relates to eCommerce, by mandating disclosures and retention of accurate records, and further, by creating specific exceptions where signatures must be on paper for public policy reasons.
+- E-sign strengthens consumer protection as it relates to eCommerce, by mandating disclosures and retention of accurate records, and further, by creating specific exceptions where signatures must be on paper for public policy reasons.

-Of Faxes and Scans.
+Faxes and Scans

-What if the 1990’s call and you need to fax a document?
-What if the 2000’s call and you need sign, scan, and then send a document?
+What if the 1990s call and you need to fax a document?
+What if the 2000’s call and you need to sign, scan, and then send a document?
 Well, the biggest issue is not whether a contract is faxed, digital, or a duplication (picture of the document or Xeroxed copy), but whether the document meets the qualifications of the “Best Evidence” evidentiary rule; which is a part of the Federal Rules of Evidence and most, if not all, of each individual state’s rules of evidence.